About

 Billion21

-• Built production-facing computer-vision pipelines (YOLO, SAM, OpenCV) for marine monitoring and automated feeding, reducing manual inspection effort in live aquaculture operations.
+• Built and deployed production computer-vision pipelines (YOLO, SAM, OpenCV) for real-time marine monitoring and automated feeding, reducing manual inspection effort in live commercial aquaculture operations.

-• Contributed detection and segmentation components that fed into two filed patents on blockchain-tracked seaweed farming and spore selection.
+• Designed and shipped detection and segmentation models from prototype to production; core components contributed to two filed patents covering blockchain-tracked seaweed farming and spore selection.

 2020 – 2021